 NICS will recognise the qualifications and Statements of Attainment issued by any other RTO.
 This means that, where a student has already completed a unit of competency in their chosen qualification, NICS will award credit and the student will not have to repeat the unit of competency.
 It should be noted that credit cannot be awarded without substantiation.
-Therefore, to apply for credit for completed study, the student must supply a copy of the qualification and associated record of results and/or a Statement of Attainment to testify to the possession of completion.
+Therefore, to apply for credit for completed study, the student must supply a copy of the qualification and associated record of results and/or a Statement of Attainment.
 It does not matter where the training was completed.